truenas/middleware/docs/userguide/index.rst

    access the share from the command line.
 Unchecking this option provides limited security and is not a substitute for proper permissions and password control.

-#.  **Configure the CIFS service in Services → CIFS** as follows:
+#.  **Configure the CIFS service in :menuselection:`Services --> CIFS`** as follows:

 * Workgroup: if you are not using Active Directory or LDAP, set to the name being used on the Windows network; unless it has been changed, the default
   Windows workgroup name is *WORKGROUP*

-#.  **Start the CIFS service** in Services → Control Services.
-Click the click the red OFF button next to CIFS.
-After a second or so, it will change to a
+#.  **Start the CIFS service** in :menuselection:`Services --> Control Services`.
+Click the click the red "OFF" button next to CIFS.
+After a second or so, it
-    blue ON, indicating that the service has been enabled.
+    will change to a blue ON, indicating that the service has been enabled.

 #.  **Test the share.**